marksands/BetterCodable/README.md

 Somtimes APIs can be unpredictable.
 They may treat some form of Identifiers or SKUs as `Int`s for one response and `String`s for another.
 Or you might find yourself encountering `"true"` when you expect a boolean.
 This is where `@LosslessValue` comes into play.

-`@LesslessValue` will attempt to decode a value into the type that you expect, preserving the data that would otherwise throw an exception or be lost altogether.
+`@LosslessValue` will attempt to decode a value into the type that you expect, preserving the data that would otherwise throw an exception or be lost altogether.

 ### Usage